-Comm Status Select Modbus to enable the feature, or Disabled.
-Data Format Select to receive Modbus data in Standard (Float) format or Float Inverse format.
+Comm Status Select Modbus or BACnet to enable one of the protocols, or Disabled.
+Data Format Modbus Only.
+Select to receive Modbus data in Standard (Float) format or Float Inverse format.
+Device ID BACnet Only.
+Enter the device ID for the controller.
+The default will be based on the controller serial number.
 Data Port The standard port for Modbus data is port 502.
 Enter the port used if it is non-standard.
+Network BACnet only, if the dual connection WiFi card is installed.
+Select the connection that will be used for BACnet communications; Ethernet or WiFi.
+Data Port The standard port for Modbus data is port 502, and for BACnet is 47808.
+Enter the port used if it is non-standard.
 Verbose Logging If logging is Enabled, all Modbus requests will be logged in the Event Log (any errors, the function called, starting register, number of registers, value of the first register).
-This is useful when first setting up the HMI, but it will quickly fill the Event Log if it is not Disabled during normal operation.
+This is useful when first setting up the HMI, but it will quickly fill the Even Log if it is not Disabled during normal operation.
 The Verbose Logging function will be automatically disabled after power to the controller is cycled.